Musiri Subramania Iyer

-Musiri Subramania Iyer (9 April 1899 – 25 March 1975) was a Carnatic vocalist whose stage performing career spanned the 1920s to the 1940s.
+Musiri Subramanian Iyer (9 April 1899 – 25 March 1975) was a Carnatic vocalist whose stage performing career spanned the 1920s to the 1940s.
 After retirement from the stage, he remained an iconic figure in Carnatic music as a dedicated teacher and leader in the Carnatic community.
 His bhava-laden renditions of Carnatic songs have become the measuring stick for generations of Carnatic vocalists.
 Musiri Subramania Iyer is considered one of the giants of Carnatic music in the twentieth century.

 Early life and career

 Musiri Subramania Iyer was born in Bommalapalayam in the Trichy district of Tamil Nadu.
 His father, Sankara Sastry was a Sanskrit pandit.
-One of three siblings, he lost his mother, Seethalakshmi, as a boy and his sister Rajathi passed when she was but a child.
+He lost his mother, Seethalakshmi (who had two siblings), as a boy and his sister Rajathi passed when she was but a child.
 His family was poor—in later life Musiri seldom spoke about those early years.
 He married Nagalakshmi when he was 14 years old.

 Musiri Subramania Iyer learned to fluently speak, read and write in English when he was 17.
 Inspired by the singing of a popular acting star of those days, S. G. Kittappa, he decided to become a musician.
 Like Kittappa, Musiri had a strong vocal range in the higher octaves, and could imitate the former's hit songs with ease.